SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

 # Using sensenet actions with the client packages and Aurelia Framework

-Custom OData actions can be useful if you want to execute a bulk action, implement some transactioning logic or want use elevation.
+Custom OData actions can be useful if you want to execute a bulk action, implement transaction logic or want to use elevation.
 You can also execute them in an easy and straightforward way with the sensenet client packages.

 ## A simple example: deleting a content